1vision/hello-world/README.md

 # hello-world
-Front-end web designer curious about the wonderful world of Ruby!
+Front-end web designer curious about the wonderful world of Ruby and Python!